-Patients with injury to this ligament have pain on the inside of the elbow and may have a sensation of instability of the joint.
+Patients with injury to the medial collateral ligament have pain on the inside of the elbow and may have a sensation of instability of the joint.
 Other causes of pain on the inside of the elbow include tendonitis, and ulnar nerve conditions.
 Injuries typically are the result of overuse, but can also be an acute injury.

-What is Tommy John surgery?
+Tommy John Surgery

 Tommy John surgery was developed by Dr. Frank Jobe in Los Angeles.
 Today, Tommy John surgery can be used to extend the career in many baseball pitchers; the success rate following surgery is about 85%.
 Rehabilitation following surgery often sidelines the athlete for 12-18 months.